The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 What to do instead:

-Use a richer moisturizer during this season, especially at night.
-Look for ingredients like ceramides, squalane, hyaluronic acid, or shea butter.
-Don’t forget to reapply during the day if your skin starts feeling tight or flaky.
+Use a richer moisturiser during this season, especially at night.
+Look for ceramides, squalane, hyaluronic acid, or shea butter.
+Don’t forget to reapply during the day if your skin feels tight or flaky.

 4. Using Too Many Activities at Once